Benjamin-Earley/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    DOM or Document Object Model is a Javascript representation of the HTML elements of a webpage.
+It provides an interface with which to manipulate the structure, styling, and content of a page.

 2. What is an event?

+    An event is any interaction with the DOM intiated by a user via computer/laptop/phone.

 3. What is an event listener?

+    An event listener is a bit of code that is attatched to a DOM element which fires a callback function after a specified user initiated event takes place.

 4. Why would we convert a NodeList into an Array?

+    Arrays are more workable than NodeLists.
+The conversion would allow one to manipulate the data in any way desired by making use of array methods and other applicable code.

 5. What is a component?

+    A component is a bit of code that acts as a reusable blueprint for creating multiple items of the same structure.

 ### Git Set up